sbrajesh/buddypress-mute/readme.txt

 == Screenshots ==

-1. Mute buttons are shown next to each member in the loop and on each member's profile page.
+1. A mute button is displayed next to each member in the loop (see screenshot) and on each member's profile page.

 == Changelog ==